-- (4) HUD increases the four-person income limit if it is less than 50 percent of the relevant state nonmetropolitan median family income level;3 and - (5) HUD increases the four-person income limit if it is less than 95 percent of last year's very low-income limit and reduces to the greater of 105 percent of last year's very low-income limit or to a level representing twice the rate of change in the unadjusted national median family income estimate if that amount would be larger than five percent with an absolute cap of 10 percent.
-For 2024, the annualized change is measured by the ACS from 2021 to 2022.
-Twice this change is approximately 14.8 percent, which is greater than the ten percent absolute cap.
-So, for FY 2024, the income limits "cap" is 10 percent.
+(5) HUD increases the four-person income limit if it is less than 95 percent of last year's very low-income limit and reduces to the greater of 105 percent of last year's very low-income limit or to a level representing twice the rate of change in the unadjusted national median family income estimate if that amount would be larger than five percent with an absolute cap of 10 percent.
+For 2025, the annualized change is measured by the ACS from 2022 to 2023.
+Twice this change is approximately 9.23 percent, which is less than the ten percent absolute cap.
+So, for FY 2025, the income limits "cap" is 9.23 percent.